 Introduction

-This article aims to provide some troubleshooting steps when an issue occurs when a user has CageFS enabled.
+This article aims to provide some troubleshooting steps when an issue occurs, and a user has CageFS enabled.

 Procedure

-Typically the following commands can be used when a systemwide change has been made and users are not able to use them.
-Often, a system file is changed or fixed, but users still only see the old data because of how CageFS works.
+The following commands can typically be used when a system-wide change has been made, but users cannot see the change.
+A system file is often changed or fixed, but users only see the old data because of how CageFS works.

 Remount CageFS, then force an update: